lijxug/lijxug.github.io/source/_posts/dplyr-mutate-new-column-based-on-multiple-selected-columns.md

 # Abstract

-As title shown, a trick for manipulating data frame.
+As the title shows, a trick for manipulating data frame.

 <!--more-->